JaegerwaldDev/Renput/README.md

     "pineapple"
 ]

-print("Enter the first few letters of apple, banana, cherry or pinapple to see the functionality of Renput:") while True:
+print("Enter the first few letters of apple, banana, cherry or pinapple,\nthen press tab to see the functionality of Renput:") while True:
     input(auto_complete=auto_complete)
 ```